zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 The file `scripts/configure/zowe-install.yaml` contains `key:value` pairs that configure the Zowe runtime.

+#### Directory that stores configuration

+`install:userDir` is the directory that Zowe uses to store configuration.
+Ensure that the account that runs Zowe (default of IZUSVR) has permission to write to this directory.

 #### Address space name

 `install:prefix` defines a prefix for Zowe address space STC name associated with USS processes.
 With this, the individual address spaces can be distinguished from each other in RMF records or SDSF views.